Are people happier in California?

 Nothing is quite as important as you think it is while you’re thinking about it.
 So the mere act of thinking about something makes it more important than it’s going to be.

 While mood can be improved in the short term, life satisfaction is primarily influenced by goals.
-A series of experiments showed that people who, at age 18, reported money did not matter to them were happy at age 45 regardless of income level.
-However, 18-year olds who said money was very important to them reported being “miserable” unless they had high incomes.
+A series of experiments asked 18-year olds whether money matter and was an important life goal.
+Those who didn’t prioritize money were happy at age 45 regardless of their income level.
+However, 18-year olds who said money was very important to them reported being miserable unless they had high incomes.